xvitya/GA4-EssentialQueries/ga4_streaming_glossary.md

 | `app_info.install_source`     | STRING    | The store that installed the app.                                             |
 | `app_info.version`            | STRING    | The app's versionName (Android) or short bundle version.                      |

-# GA4 Streaming Schema Glossary

-This glossary provides explanations for each field in the GA4 streaming schema used in BigQuery.

 # COLLECTED TRAFFIC SOURCE
 The collected_traffic_source RECORD contains the traffic source data that was collected with the event.